MoralisWeb3/MoralisDocumentation/misc/faq.md

 Sometimes the token_uri is invalid, and when we try to fetch the metadata we can not acceess it.
 In that case the metadata will be null.

-## Why is metadata outdated?
+## Why is metadata sometimes outdated?

-Resync feature was relased: [`https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816`](https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816).
-Now the metadata is queued for resync when a token id is accessed, but only if the token uri points to IPFS.
+Automatic re-sync feature was relased: [`https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816`](https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816).
+Now, the metadata is queued automatically for resync when a token id is accessed, but only if the token uri points to IPFS.
 If the token uri doesn't point to IPFS, you still have to use [`reSyncMetadata`](https://docs.moralis.io/moralis-dapp/web3-sdk/token#resyncmetadata) API that can help you to manually trigger metadata re-sync on specific token.

 ## What is the batch request limit on Moralis Speedy Nodes?